\ Axonius: Signal vs Noise | Wells Montague

 A fragmented world filled with hidden devices, incomplete records, and systems that exist outside visibility.
 The Operator restores order by scanning, revealing threats, and stabilizing the inventory layer.

 Chapter 1 introduces multiple forms of asset chaos: Ghost Devices that remain hidden until revealed, Rogue Terminals that appear known but have become corrupted and hostile, Duplicate Entities that split identity across conflicting records, and Orphan Nodes that drift without ownership or accountability.
-Together, they turn visibility, accuracy, and control into the core challenge of the level.

 Ghost Device